FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/README.rst

 Running the Export Command
 --------------------------

-With no options, the command will run queries using all the standard .sql files provided in the package, and put the resulting exported data in files in the current directory.
+With no options, the command will export run queries using all the standard .sql files provided in the package, and put the resulting exported data in files in the current directory.